Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-Note: While this recipe uses powdered unflavored gelatin, you can also use the clear, paper-thin leaves (or sheets) of unflavored gelatin.
-It is widely used in Europe and can oftentimes be found in gourmet and specialty baking stores, or through mail order.
-To use this type of gelatin, you have to first soak the sheets in cold water until they look like wet plastic wrap.
+Of course, we need to set the fruit juice and I use unflavored powdered gelatin.
+It is commonly sold in a small box which holds four paper envelopes, each containing 1/4 ounce (7 grams) (scant tablespoon) of tiny granules.
+These granules are tasteless, colorless, and odorless and in order for them to become a thickening agent, you need to first soften them in cold water until they become all swelled and spongy.
+Next, the gelatin needs to be dissolved in a hot liquid.
+Always check to see if the gelatin has completely dissolved, by dipping a spoon into the hot liquid to see if it's clear.
+While this recipe uses powdered unflavored gelatin, you can also use the clear, paper-thin leaves (or sheets) of unflavored gelatin.
+It's widely used in Europe and in North America you can sometimes find it in gourmet or specialty baking stores, or on line.
+To use this type of gelatin, you first soak the sheets in cold water until they look like wet plastic wrap.
 The sheets are then heated until liquefied.
 One sheet of gelatin will usually gel about 1 cup (240 ml) of liquid.

 Pomegranate Jelly: Sprinkle the gelatin over 1/3 cup (80 ml) of cold water.
-Let this mixture sit for about five to ten minutes, or until the granules have become swelled and spongy.
+Let this mixture sit for about five minutes, or until the granules have become swelled and spongy.
 Meanwhile, in a saucepan, heat the pomegranate juice and sugar until very hot (do not boil), stirring constantly to dissolve the sugar.
-Stir the softened gelatin into the hot juice and place this mixture over a low heat and stir constantly until the gelatin has completely dissolved.
-Do not boil.
+Next, stir the softened gelatin into the hot juice and place this mixture over a low heat and stir constantly until the gelatin has completely dissolved.
+Again, do not boil.
 Remove from heat and let cool for about 10 minutes before pouring equal amounts into six - one cup (240 ml) serving glasses.
-Refrigerate for about 2 - 4 hours or until set.
+Refrigerate for about 3 - 4 hours or until set.

 Serves 6.
 Preparation time 40 minutes.